 In the first flush of lockdown due to the novel coronavirus pandemic the digital executions were breathtaking.
 It was a brave new world of Zooming, and families and old friends who had never video-called in groups were suddenly discovering they could.
-Many of us lucky enough to be able to work from home have had to find new rhythms to get us through.
+Many of us lucky enough to be able to work from home have found new rhythms with useful apps like zBackup to get us through.

 But those in essential frontline jobs could not remain in the cotton wool of isolation, and are still facing danger and untold stress.
 There are plenty who had no desire to stay at home even if they could, such as those in abusive domestic situations.

 Then there are countless people without work or in precarious situations, and vulnerable communities like the elderly, homeless, and refugee populations disproportionately hit by the chaos.

 This is all the more reason NGOs, ethical brands, foundations, and movements — all those fighting for just societies — must keep our fires burning during this tremendous transition.

 The struggle for social justice will certainly get no easier when the economic earthquake hits with its tsunami of social consequences.
 In the last decade or so civic space has already been under attack worldwide, and it has now further contracted with the willing (and justified) acquiescence of citizens.

 How can you go out on a demonstration, for example, when it means you could die or infect your loved ones?

 A new paradigm is information, and we must already move into step.

 I recently wrote about how social initiatives could take advantage of this time, to reflect on strategic messaging and ask themselves the questions they need to ask.